Multiple gunmen killed six and wounded 12 in Sacramento shooting, says police chief

 The shocking violence unfolded in the early hours of Sunday morning in an area of the city that is packed with bars and restaurants, and left three females and three males, all adults, dead.

-“We know that a large fight took place just prior to the shootings, and we have confirmed that there are multiple shooters,” said Sacramento Police Chief Kathy Lester in an update on the investigation.
+“We know that a large fight took place just prior to the shootings, and we have confirmed that there are multiple shooters,” said Sacramento Police Chief Kathy Lester as she gave an update on the investigation.

 “Investigators are currently interviewing numerous witnesses.
 We have located hundreds of pieces of evidence of the same every one of those we process to help us to learn more about this crime.